 Study Area

-The study focuses on southeastern Idaho specifically Landsat WRS-2 path 39 row 30 and Landsat WRS-2 path 38 row 30 for September in 1990 and 2015.
-These dates were chosen because evergreens will be easily distinguished compared to deciduous vegetation that will be less photosynthetically active.
-This area encompasses the semi-arid savanna rangelands and montane forest regions of Southeast Idaho and extends from the Teton mountain range in the northeast to the Curlew National Grasslands in the southwest.
-This area encompasses the Snake River Plain, an area formed as the North American tectonic plate drifted over the YellowStone hotspot.
+The study focuses on southeastern Idaho for September in 1990 and 2015.
+These dates were chosen because evergreens will be easily distinguishable compared to the less photosynthetically active deciduous vegetation.
+This area encompasses the semi-arid savanna rangelands and mountainous forest regions of Southeast Idaho and extends from the Teton Mountain Range in the northeast to the Curlew National Grasslands in the southwest.
+This area encompasses the Snake River Plain, an area formed as the North American tectonic plate drifted over the Yellowstone hotspot.
 The volcanic activity has modified this landscape and creating the Snake River channel that flows west through this ‘cold desert’ sustaining much of the plant and animal life unique to this area.
-A subset of the mosaiced Landsat images was created to embody an area of interest provided by the BLM and because of the critical habitat of the candidate species the greater sage-grouse (C. urophasianus), the Curlew National Grassland was also evaluated thoroughly.
+A subset of the mosaicked Landsat images was created to encompass an area of interest provided by the BLM and because of the critical habitat of the candidate species the greater sage-grouse (C. urophasianus), the Curlew National Grassland was also evaluated thoroughly.

 Project partners

-This project falls under the NASA Natural Disaster Application Area seeking to improve the Bureau of Land Management (BLM), Idaho Department of Lands (IDL), and the broader fire community's access to information regarding juniper land cover as well as tree density and frequency.
+This project falls under the Disaster Application Area, and seeks to improve the BLM, IDL, and the broader fire community's access to information regarding juniper land cover as well as tree density and frequency.
 The BLM and IDL are the primary end-user for this project.
 Over the past few decades, the western US has seen a steady expansion of juniper.
 Recent efforts to manage juniper expansion has included mechanical treatments such as thinning (removing a proportion of trees within a dense stand), limbing (removing the lower limbs on all trees within a stand to reduce the potential for a fire to enter the crown), and shredding juniper stands.
 These efforts are meet with limited success in part because pre- and post-treatment of juniper density is unknown.
 The ideal management process requires action when juniper plants are first entering an area.
 Under this scenario, juniper can be entirely eliminated if needed to favor sagebrush or other essential plant species.
 The results of this study will provide these organizations information will be used in resource allocation pre- and post-fire and land restoration planning.

 III.
 Methodology